lsst/dp0-2_lsst_io/tutorials-examples/portal-usabilitytest-answerkey.rst

 Experienced Task 1
 ==================

-The following figure, taken from the DP0.2 data products page, has three panels: the grid of tracts, the image of tract 3828, and a zoom-in image approximately centered near a particularly bright elongated galaxy.
+The following figure, taken from the DP0.2 data products page, has three panels: the grid of tracts in the DC2 simulation area, the image of tract 3828, and a zoom-in image approximately centered near a particularly bright elongated galaxy.
 Use the Portal Aspect to find the ObjectId of that galaxy in the DP0.2 Object catalog.
-Hint: Do an image search to find the coordinates of the object and then a catalog search.
+Hint: Do an image search to find the right ascension (RA) and declination (DEC) coordinates of the object and then a catalog search.

 Hint: Query for bright extended objects near the tract center and then visually review the results until you find the target.

 Step 1.
 Find the coordinates of the tract center
 ================================================